Are you wondering how to start a Medium company blog?

 Overall, Medium looks like a magazine with lots of contributors, or a library with lots of publications you can dip into.

 There are a few other, more practical reasons to write on Medium.
-It strips away some of the hassle of running your own business blog, such as:

 - Setting up a website, and forking out for the cost of maintaining it